Get Started, Part 1: How Mesibo Works?Estimated reading time: 5 minutes

 - To send and receive files, implement mesibo file transfer handler which will upload (to send) and download (on receive) file to or from your server.

 That’s it. mesibo takes care of everything including connection handling, retries, error handling, flow control etc.

 mesibo delivers messages instantly if the destination user is online.
 If not, messages will be delivered as soon as destination user comes online.
 This is automatic and transparent to applications, so applications sending messages do not need to worry if the receiving applications are up and running.
 Conversely, receiving applications do not need to worry about the status of sending application.

 What Mesibo is NOT!

 Mesibo is not a collection of random recipes or quick fix code.
 Rather, Mesibo is a solid platform which allows you to create industrial strength communication apps with right fundamentals in place and without any shortcuts.
-In a next few sections and tutorials, we will learn more about real-time messaging, and calls which will not only make you more knowledgeable on Mesibo, but also in-general about how real-time communication works.
+In the next few sections and tutorials, we will learn more about real-time messaging, and calls which will not only make you more knowledgeable on Mesibo but also in general about how real-time communication works.

 Conclusion of part one

-In this part, we have learnt a brief about mesibo and what it can do.
+In this part, we have learnt briefly about mesibo and what it can do.

 In part 2, we will learn more about messaging and key properties like destination, type of messages, expiry, message retention etc.get started, setup, orientation, quickstart, intro, concepts, containers